RichardRed0x/politeia-digest/issue-064.md

 **[Decred PR Proposal Phase Five](https://proposals.decred.org/record/0c04c6f)**

-Published Sep 15 by lindseymmc | 10 comments
+Published Sep 15 by lindseymmc, last edited Sep 26 | 27 comments

-This proposal requests $60,000 for another year of Public Relations provision at $5,000/month. @l1ndseymm has been providing these services to Decred for four years, and her last [proposal](https://proposals.decred.org/record/d5221a9) was approved with 66% support at a budget of $48,000. @l1ndseymm's team has been expanded to 5 (although not clear from what baseline) to include "two crypto media relations experts and two support-level PRs", which is expected to bolster media relations and result in larger media presence for Decred.
+This proposal requests $48,000 for another year of Public Relations provision at $5,000/month. @l1ndseymm has been providing these services to Decred for four years, and her last [proposal](https://proposals.decred.org/record/d5221a9) was approved with 66% support at a budget of $48,000.
+The proposal originally requested $60,000 because @l1ndseymm's team has been expanded to 5 to include "two crypto media relations experts and two support-level PRs" - the edit reduced the budget to the same as previous year and also introduced the new team members, likely in response to [comments](https://proposals.decred.org/record/0c04c6f/comments/20) on the proposal.
+The transition from solo outfit to structured team is expected to bring increased efficiency and result in better number and quality of media placements.

-4 of the comments are from @shane about specific messaging and outreach suggestions, the remaining comments ask questions about the new staff and there is [one](https://proposals.decred.org/record/0c04c6f/comments/9) very critical comment from what appears to be a self-disclosed alternate account "to protect from political blowback".

-@Lindsey has [indicated](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$OEmunnF2PoOqeShWG-q6E0gx7P-3ycYVfJh8vCuyQ8k) that she does not intend to progress to voting with the proposal, citing a lack of positive sentiment towards the PR work generally and recent hurtful comments.
+This proposal was almost withdrawn by @lindseymmc following some negative comments from people using alternate Politeia accounts "to protect from political blowback", and a perceived lack of recognition of the value of the PR work in the community.
+However, after [indicating](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$OEmunnF2PoOqeShWG-q6E0gx7P-3ycYVfJh8vCuyQ8k) her intention to abandon the proposal on Matrix @lindseymmc received more supportive comments from the community and encouragement to follow through with the vote, and she [decided](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$DaMHq-cvQxQxH8WNq3um20U4mINhLDZfzFI4LW8QIz8?via=decred.org&via=t2bot.io&via=matrix.org) to authorize voting after editing the proposal on Sep 26.

 ## Proposals under discussion